 - They cannot merge 2 non adjacent partitions.

-- They can only merge a volume into the left contiguous one, for example: merge drive D to C, or merge drive E to D.
+- They can only merge a volume into the left contiguous one, for example: merge drive D to C, or combine drive E to D.

 1. Merge partitions in Windows 10 Disk Management

 How to merge partitions in Windows 10 using Disk Management:

-- Press Windows and X together on the keyboard and then click Disk Management in the list.
+- Press Windows + X together on the keyboard and then click Disk Management in the list.

 - Right click the right partition (such as D: drive) and select Delete Volume, then its disk space will be converted to Unallocated.